kmlasharma/WildCards/README.md

 * Starting context:
    * You are in the container having run `docker-compose run project`, and have run `app`
 * Testing Instructions:
-   * When prompted to enter a pml file, enter `sequence_clashes.pml`.
+   * When prompted to enter a PML file, enter `sequence_clashes.pml`.
    * The program will report that there is a PML Construct name clash for this PML file.
    * This is because there is two sequences called 'Andy'.
-   * You can remove this error by changing one of the sequence names and rerunning this test, or recreate it by changing another pml to have clashing names within the same namespace.
+   * You can remove this error by changing one of the sequence names and rerunning this test, or recreate it by changing another PML to have clashing names within the same namespace.
 * Unit Testing:
   * This feature is tested in `/go/src/app/pkgs/pml/pml_test.go`.